Tips for getting pregnant naturally.

 • 8% will conceive in the second year

-In the younger women, it is not the inability to get pregnant but the impatience to be pregnant.
+In the younger women, it is not the fertility of the inability to get pregnant but the impatience to be pregnant.
 No one wants to wait 2 years for anything.
 But here is a thing to remember.
 Most women will have been on the pill for a good while before finding the right partner and choosing to settle down and raise a family.
 Two factors are affected here.
 Firstly the body needs to regain its own rhythm and balance, which can take up to nine to twelve months.

-Three of the biggest pressures are:
+Three of the biggest pressures on fertility are:

 No matter how much you want to become pregnant, your subconscious has been programmed and trained to inhibit your pregnancy.
 This is fertile ground for mindfulness meditation and positive visualisations.